SukhVirdi/AdaShip/README.md

 OnePlayerVComputer

-The OnePlayerVComputer file controls the flow of the game and ultimately determins whether the Player or the AI has won the game.
+The OnePlayerVComputer file controls the flow of the game and ultimately determines  whether the Player or the AI has won the game.
 It retrieves most of its methods from the AdaShipGrid Class and also contains some of its own generated objects for instance the ones used to hold the battleships data that is then parsed into the adaship file to place it into the grid.

 AdaShipGrid